Published on July 20th, 2016 | by Richard Black0

 “Do you mind if I take a bath?”
 Sandra will ask.
 I’ll mention that we’ve had a recent outbreak of lice.
-She’ll say that she’s been working out and “just feels dirty” and after looking through my wife’s clothes will ask if she could just borrow a few things.
+She’ll say that she’s been working out and “just feels dirty” before looking through my wife’s clothes and asking if she could just borrow a few things.

 “I’ll clean them before I return them first of course,” she’ll say and I’ll just nod because this is what friends do right?

 Sandra, having already started the water in the tub, will begin to disrobe and I will say something about “making herself comfortable” as I turn my head and run for the door and that will be the end of my marriage.